🆘 EMERGENCY

 On electric powered vehicles, unique challenges arise during recovery, such as the Emergency Neutral state.
 When the wheels are locked, it is often because the electronic parking brake and the electric motor are directly connected to the wheels, preventing standard rolling.

-We do not hook chains to the suspension or battery casing under the chassis, as this can cause catastrophic damage to the high-voltage system.
+We do not hook chains to the suspension or battery casing under the chassis,

 Specialist Electric Vehicle Recovery & Mobile EV Charging